10,000 Daily Steps, Whats The Deal?13.07.20

 2-4,000 steps is typical for a sedentary office worker.

-Now, consider that 1 pound of fat contains around 3,500 kcals worth of energy and you can immediately see that by simply moving more, any potential for excess fat storage is minimised.
+Now, consider that 1 pound of fat contains around 3,500 kcals worth of energy.
+You can immediately see that by simply moving more, you can minimise the potential for excess fat storage.

 so why is 10,000 the target?

-10,000 steps is the perfect combination of achievability and calorie expenditure per day.
+The challenge of 10,000 daily steps is the perfect combination of achievability and calorie expenditure per day.
 To quantify it, 10,000 steps is around 1.5 hours of total movement per day.
 Spread this across the day and it becomes incredibly simple to manage and complete consistently.

 the added benefits

 Moving more carries a plethora of benefits beyond just Fat Loss.
-Improved cardiovascular health, increased bone and joint strength, less instances of stiffness and pain in the joints, improved social life through walking with family and friends and not to mention the pure enjoyment of the beautiful landscapes that the UK has to offer.
+For example, you’ll enjoy improved cardiovascular health, increased bone and joint strength, and fewer instances of joint stiffness and pain.
+Not to mention the pure enjoyment of the beautiful UK landscapes.

-If you are interested in tracking your steps and creating some accountability for your daily movement, an activity tracker will most certainly be your friend.
+If you are interested in tracking your steps and creating some accountability for your daily movement, then try an activity tracker.
 If this isn’t possible, aim to get yourself moving for 90 minutes a day to tick that movement box off.

 How NEAT can you be now?